THIRD-PARTY PERSONAL INJURY CLAIM IN CHICAGO

-Primary Blast: this happens because of pressure on the body, and often affects the ears, lungs, and digestive system.
+- Primary Blast: This happens because of pressure on the body, and often affects the ears, lungs, and digestive system.
 Specifically, a victim can suffer blast lungs, abdominal hemorrhage, eye rupture, and concussions.

 - Tertiary Blast: This happens when the force of a blast throws someone.
-Tertiary blasts can result in broken bones, amputations, brain injuries, extensive burns, paralyzation, severe bruising, internal organ damage, and more.
+Tertiary blasts can result in broken bones, amputations, brain injuries, extensive burns, paralysis, severe bruising, internal organ damage, and more.

-Quaternary Blast: this refers to any explosion-related injuries, illnesses, or diseases that aren’t caused by primary, secondary, or tertiary blasts.
+- Quaternary Blast: This refers to any explosion-related injuries, illnesses, or diseases that aren’t caused by primary, secondary, or tertiary blasts.
 Quaternary blasts can cause burns, crush injuries, brain injuries, asthma, COPD, angina, hyperglycemia, or hypertension.

 Construction site injuries are another common third-party claim.
 This is because sites generally include different people from different companies.
 Common construction site injuries include burns, electrocution, eye injuries, broken bones, knee and ankle injuries, head and spine injuries, and more.